blackbaud/bbui-angular/documentation/guides/4_create_record_page/README.md

 # Create a record page

-Now that you've learned how to get a <a href="https://github.com/blackbaud/bbui-angular/blob/docs-tutorials-edits/documentation/guides/2_start_project/README.md">SKY UX app up and running</a> and you can <a href="https://github.com/blackbaud/bbui-angular/blob/docs-tutorials-edits/documentation/guides/3_authentication/README.md">authenticate with <strong>Blackbaud CRM</strong></a>, let's build a page with some content.
+Now that you've learned how to get a [SKY UX app up and running](https://github.com/blackbaud/bbui-angular/blob/docs-tutorials-edits/documentation/guides/2_start_project/README.md) and you can [authenticate with ***Blackbaud CRM***](https://github.com/blackbaud/bbui-angular/blob/docs-tutorials-edits/documentation/guides/3_authentication/README.md), let's build a page with some content.
 SKY UX applications feature two common page types: record pages and tabbed pages.

 Record pages usually display information about specific records in two distinct sections: a summary section and a tiles section.